コンテンツにスキップ

 Miyuki Inoue (Magcal Editorial Department)

-Wakabacho Wharf is an arts center located in Wakabacho, Yokohama City, run by playwright and director Shin Sato.
-Here, artists who are active in various parts of Japan and neighboring Asian cities such as China, South Korea, Taiwan, Indonesia, Thailand, Malaysia, Singapore, Vietnam, and Cambodia meet, talk, learn from each other, create, and share their ideas both domestically and internationally.
-We are aiming to create a wharf to spread the word.
-The ``Wharf Workshop'' is one such initiative, in which young people from various countries gather every summer to create while living together.
+Wakabacho Wharf is an arts center in Wakabacho, Yokohama, run by playwright and director Makoto Sato.
+The center aims to create a "harbor" where performers from all over Japan and neighboring Asian cities, such as China, Korea, Taiwan, Indonesia, Thailand, Malaysia, Singapore, Vietnam, and Cambodia, can meet, talk, learn, create, and disseminate their work both domestically and internationally.
+The "Hatoba Workshop" is one such initiative, and every summer young people from each country gather to create works while living together.

-* Click here for the report of Wharf Workshop 2018!
+* Click here for the report on the Wharf Workshop 2018!

-* Click here for the report of Wharf Workshop 2019!
+* Click here for the report on the Wharf Workshop 2019!

-In 2020, the <Wharf> project envisioned by Mr. Sato was scheduled to begin in earnest.
-However, the coronavirus pandemic has engulfed the world.
-I wonder what happened to the dockside workshop.
-And what is the current state of the <Wharf> where Asian young people gathered?
+In 2020, the <Hatoba> project that Mr. Sato envisioned was scheduled to get underway in earnest.
+However, the COVID-19 pandemic engulfed the world.
+What happened to the Hatoba workshop?
+And what is the current state of <Hatoba>, where young people from Asia gathered?

-In mid-March 2021, I visited Wakabacho Wharf and spoke to Mr. Makoto Sato.
+I visited Wakabacho Wharf in mid-March 2021 and spoke with Makoto Sato.

 * Click here for the vacant land project report!

-On March 14th (Sunday), the results were announced as the ``Wharf Workshop 2020 Special Project.''
+On Sunday, March 14th, the results were announced as the "Wharf Workshop 2020 Special Project."

-“Another idea we have is to create a small festival in this area.
+"Another idea I have is to create a small festival in the area.

-I would like to plan an international festival once people can move around.
-Rather than a traditional large-scale event, I imagine it to be an enlarged version of a dockside workshop, with small face-to-face encounters.
-This image was born out of the interaction we have been having since last year with neighboring art facilities.
-We collaborate with neighboring facilities and use spaces such as the eaves and vacant lots of the homes we support to hold workshops and create projects.
-Present the results.
-I want to create a new style that makes people think, ``This is why we created Wakabacho Wharf.''
+Once travel is permitted again, we would like to plan an international festival.
+It would not be as large-scale as in the past, but more like an expanded version of the wharf workshop, with small, face-to-face encounters.
+This idea was born out of the exchanges we have had with nearby art facilities since last year, and we will collaborate with nearby facilities, using the eaves and vacant lots of supporting homes to hold workshops and present the results of our creations.
+We would like to create a new style that makes people think, 'So this is why we created this place called Wakabacho Wharf.'"

 Related articles